yenrenART/fxhash-canvas-template/README.md

 If you have any https://fxhash.xyz/ related questions, please join the official Discord server at https://discord.com/invite/m8vVKTD6JB, where you will find many questions answered by a welcoming community of artists and art lovers.

 ## Random Hashes
-Some random hashes to use in your tests:
+Some random hashes to use in your tests.
+In **index.html**, you can use one of these as the **fxhash** value, instead of random generation.
+Useful during the initial design stage to test for certain set of features, instead of seeing a different picture at every page refresh.

 oo67Yo3VtCXZeMr7YaXQ2tZQuFfx2kkhkFYvwEVHLxciC8joEDx
 ooLpoT3W8Esey87hSbZ4VkmzFuXjgukEj4WGBvYynYobuW2K3e4